Some links in this post may be affiliate links

 Alligator Plant flowers are greyish-pink or reddish to purple and bell-shaped.
 They are umbrella-like terminal inflorescences which appear in summer after which tiny follicles containing the seeds are formed.

-iNaturalist.org indicates that, Devil's Backbone Kalanchoe like other plants in the Bryophyllum subgenus contains a very toxic steroid called daigremontianin which is toxic to both humans and pets.
+Yes. iNaturalist.org indicates that, Kalanchoe daigremontiana like other plants in the Bryophyllum subgenus contains a very toxic steroid called daigremontianin which is toxic to both humans and pets.
 Keep the plant away from the reach of children and pets to prevent any mishaps.

 Are you looking to acquire these plants for your collection?
 You may acquire Mother of Thousands Kalanchoe online from Etsy (Link to Etsy).

-Devil's Backbone Kalanchoe (Kalanchoe daigremontiana) does well in bright light to full sunlight, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained succulents soil coupled with monthly feeding in the growing season.
+To care for Devil's Backbone Kalanchoe indoors, give it bright light to full sunlight, warmth of 16-260C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Water Devil's Backbone Kalanchoe thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Water Devil's Backbone Kalanchoe thoroughly in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent rotting, yellowing, drooping and loss of leaves.

-Decrease watering significantly in the cold season as growth is minimal at this time but do not let the soil dry out completely.
+Decrease watering significantly in fall and winter as growth is minimal at this time.
+Do not let the soil dry out completely to avoid wilting drooping, yellowing and leaf drop.

 Devil's Backbone Kalanchoe grows best in bright light to full sunlight.
-Keep it away from hot midday sunshine to prevent scorching.
+Keep it away from hot midday sunshine to prevent scorching of the leaves.

 Regularly rotate the pot to ensure that the plant receives enought light on all sides for even growth.